On the Max-Cut of Sparse Random Graphs: Solving the optimization problem ( )

 as claimed.
 From the expression of $W(x,\beta)$ in (\ref{eq:Wxbeta}), it is easy to see that $W(x,\beta)$ is symmetric about $\beta=1/4$.
 For the maximum of $W(x,\beta)$ over $\beta\in(0,1/2)$, we only need to consider the region $(0,1/4]$.

 Let

-Finally, we numerically compute $x_l$ in (\ref{lower_bound_x}) based on the bisection method, in which for a give $x$ satisfying (\ref{eq:xupperrange}) we use the command `FindRoot' in Mathematica to search for a solution to the equation system (\ref{partF_the1}), (\ref{partF_the2}), (\ref{partF_t}) and $L(x,\beta,t,\theta_1,\theta_2)=2w(x)$ inside the region $\beta \in [10^{-10}, 1/4-10^{-10}]$.
+Finally, we numerically compute $x_l$ in (\ref{lower_bound_x}) based on the bisection method, in which for a given $x$ satisfying (\ref{eq:xupperrange}) we use the command `FindRoot' in Mathematica to search for a solution to the equation system (\ref{partF_the1}), (\ref{partF_the2}), (\ref{partF_t}) and $L(x,\beta,t,\theta_1,\theta_2)=2w(x)$ inside the region $\beta \in [10^{-10}, 1/4-10^{-10}]$.
 If the search succeeds, we set $x$ as an upper bound of $x_l$, otherwise we set $x$ as a lower bound of $x_l$.
-Solving $x_l$ for the above choice of parameters we have obtained that $x_l = 0.47523..$~.
+The numerical search procedure using the above choice of parameters converges to $x = 0.47523..$~.
+Assuming the validity of the numerical search, the result $x_l = 0.47523..$ follows.
 We plot below the functions $W(x,\beta)$ for $x=0.47523$ and $x=0.5$.

 \ignore{ \\

 }